Gas sensors based on tunable laser absorption spectroscopy

 The targeted species are methane, CO, CO2 (biomass regulation, heat capacitor estimation, municipal dumps, lagoons…) for industrial or environmental applications, but also ethylene for more specific biological and agri-food applications.
 Our sensors have to be compact, lightweight and versatile thus favoring in situ measurements.

-Our QEPAS setups allowed the detection of small amounts of methane and ethylene in the frame of several collaborations, using DFB lasers.
-A detection limit of 100 ppbv was obtained on methane using a laboratory QEPAS setup.
-Then, we have worked on more compact setups.
-With the compact demonstrator, we are able to detect a few ppmv of methane in a gas mixture.
-The detectivity is limited by the laser emitted power.
+Our QEPAS setups allowed the detection of very small amounts of methane and ethylene in the frame of several collaborations, using DFB lasers and quantum cascade lasers (Fig.2).
+A detection limit of 100 ppbv was obtained on methane, 60 ppbv on ethylene and 20 ppbv on CO (1s) using a laboratory QEPAS setup.
+We also have worked on more compact setups.

-Now we have 2 targets.
+Now we have many objectives.
 The first one is to enhance the QEPAS setups, using multiplexed laser devices on SiGe plateform leading to very small setups dedicated to air monitoring.
 This work is part of the MULTIPAS ANR project.
 We also work on the LED-QEPAS setups and study their potential in terms of selectivity and limit of detection.

-The second one is the use of specially designed capacitive micro-resonator.
-This MEM, designed specifically for the gas analysis application in the frame of the CIRC project, will lead to a more integrated approach of gas sensing.
+Another objective is the use of specially designed capacitive micro-resonator.
+This MEMS, designed specifically for the gas analysis application in the frame of the CIRC project followed by NOMADE project, will lead to a more integrated approach of gas sensing.
 Here, a strong attention must be payed to the evaluation of damping effects decreasing the quality factor of the resonator.
+First results were obtained on methane and ethylene sensing (Fig.3).